Metaphysicist0/Metaphysicist0.github.io/_pages/research.md

 ## AI4Medical and Intelligent Robotics

-I mainly focus on AI4Medical, Biomedical Engineering, Intelligent Medical Robotics (aiming to reach the level 5 (standard of automation proposed by Prof. [Guang-Zhong Yang](https://imr.sjtu.edu.cn/en/po_facultyv/532.html))), and Medical Image Analysis.
+I mainly focus on AI4Medical, Biomedical Engineering, Intelligent Medical Robotics (aiming to reach the level 5, standard of automation proposed by Prof. [Guang-Zhong Yang](https://imr.sjtu.edu.cn/en/po_facultyv/532.html)), and Medical Image Analysis.

 In the field of intelligent medical robotics (or a broader horizon: AI4Medical), I hope to combine **mechanism intelligence** and **algorithm intelligence** together.